Updated January 2020

 Patients on warfarin need to get their INR levels measured regularly.
 This often involves visiting a local anticoagulation clinic or healthcare provider.
-However, in-home testing, also known as self-testing and point-of-care testing, is a great option that many patients are not aware of.
+However, in-home testing, also known as self-testing or point-of-care testing, is a great option that many patients are unaware of.

 “I think a lot of patients don’t think of it as an option because they don’t really know about it,” explained Dr. Peter Collins, an advanced clinical practice pharmacist at Brigham and Women’s Hospital.
-Dr. Collins works at Brigham and Women’s anticoagulation clinic, where he helps patients on warfarin get set up with in-home INR testing.
+Dr. Collins works at the anticoagulation clinic at Brigham and Women’s and helps patients on warfarin get set up with in-home INR testing.

-“Doctor’s offices, and even sometimes the anticoagulation clinics, don’t necessarily present it as an option,” he continued, acknowledging that there is no specific reason behind why in-home testing isn’t advertised to patients.
-“I think education would definitely get more patients involved with it.”
+“Doctors’ offices, and even sometimes the anticoagulation clinics, don’t necessarily present in-home testing as an option,” he continued, acknowledging that there is no specific reason for why in-home testing isn’t advertised to patients.
+“I think education would definitely make more patients aware.”

 How does INR in-home testing work?

-- The medical service company will get patients set up with their machine and show them how to use it properly.“Once the patient is determined to be a good candidate for self-testing, we go through a company that handles the testing of the INR results and the training,” explained Dr. Collins “They send a trainer out to the patient’s home to go over how to report the results and use the machine correctly.
-They also work with the patients’ health insurance to cover the machine.”
+- The medical service company will get you set up with your machine and show you how to use it properly.
+“Once the patient is determined to be a good candidate for self-testing, we go through a company that handles the testing of the INR results and the training,” explained Dr. Collins.
+“They send a trainer out to your home and review how to use the machine correctly and report the results.
+They’ll also work with your health insurer to cover the cost of the machine.”

-- Once patients are set up with their device and properly trained in taking and reporting their INR levels, they are ready to take over their own INR testing.
-When patients report their INR results, the anticoagulation clinics make their dosage adjustments and reports them to the patients in the comfort of their own home.
+- Once you’re are set up with your device and you’re properly trained to monitor and report your INR levels, you’re ready to take over your own INR testing.
+When you report your INR results, the anticoagulation clinic will make dosage adjustments as needed.

-INR in-home testing is a great resource that is beneficial for many patients.
-Dr. Collins estimates that 15 to 20 percent of his patients at Brigham and Women’s Hospital self-test.
+INR in-home testing is a great resource that’s beneficial for many patients.
+Dr. Collins estimates that 15-20% of his patients at Brigham and Women’s Hospital self-test.

-“Most patients think of this as a no brainer.
-It’s something that is more convenient.
+“Most patients think of this as a no-brainer.
+It’s something that’s more convenient.
 You don’t have to give a full blood sample (just a finger stick).
 It’s much less invasive,” said Dr. Collins.
 However, he noted that in-home testing is not for everyone.

 “When a patient shows interest in in-home testing, we look at the indication for their anticoagulation.
-There are some thrombophilias that interfere with how the machine measures the INR ratings,” he explained, citing antiphospholipid syndrome.
-“For those patients we would want to avoid the point-of-care testing.”
+There are some blood disorders that interfere with how the machine measures the INR ratings,” he explained, citing antiphospholipid syndrome as an example.
+“For those patients, we would want to avoid point-of-care testing.”